HL7/fhir-bfdr/input/pagecontent/use_cases.md

 Coded race and ethnicity data is communicated for both the mother and father in the case of live birth and only for the mother in the case of fetal death.

-The Coded Race and Ethnicity use case is represented by the [Composition - Coded Race and Ethnicity](StructureDefinition-Composition-coded-race-and-ethnicity.html).
+The Coded Race and Ethnicity use case is represented by the [Composition - Coded Race and Ethnicity](StructureDefinition-Composition-coded-race-and-ethnicity.html). ***Note:*** requirements for this workflow are in development and the FHIR Composition profile may change.

 ### Coded Cause of Fetal Death

-This use case represents the communication of coded cause of fetal death information to appropriate jurisdictional Vital Records Offices.
+This use case represents the communication of coded cause of fetal death information to appropriate jurisdictional vital records offices.
 Cause of death on a fetal death report comes from the provider as choices from a defined list of possible causes along with free text entries that further specify those choices.
 The information is transformed into one or more ICD 10 codes at NCHS, and returned using this Composition.

-The Coded Cause of Fetal Death use case is represented by the [Composition - Coded Cause of Fetal Death](StructureDefinition-Composition-coded-cause-of-fetal-death.html).
+The Coded Cause of Fetal Death use case is represented by the [Composition - Coded Cause of Fetal Death](StructureDefinition-Composition-coded-cause-of-fetal-death.html). ***Note:*** requirements for this workflow are in development and the FHIR Composition profile may change.